Pesquisa-UFCAT/metapy/BENCH_.md

 <!--Don't delete ths script-->

 <p align = "justify">
-    This section describes the documentation of the functions in the framework METApy.
+    This section describes the documentation of the benchmark problems in the framework METApy.
 </p>